-Why You Should Watch: This period thriller with gothic components is a delightful homage to films from the 1930s and has an accomplished cast including Tuppence Middleton, Tom Hughes, Gemma Jones, Keeley Hawes…Fans of Rebecca and Rear Window will like this one.
+Why You Should Watch: This period thriller is a delightful homage to films from the 1930s and has an accomplished cast including Tuppence Middleton, Tom Hughes, Gemma Jones, Keeley Hawes…Fans of Rebecca and Rear Window will like this one.

 Content Note: TV-PG